Rail transport in China

 Rail transport is an important mode of long-distance transportation in China.
 As of 2024, the country had more than 159000 km of railways, the 2nd longest network in the world.
-By the end of 2023, China had more than 45000 km of high-speed rail (HSR), the longest HSR network in the world.
+China had more than 50000 km of high-speed rail (HSR), the longest HSR network in the world.

 The railway sector in China is essentially operated by the central government.
 Almost all rail operations are handled by the China State Railway Group Company, Limited, a state-owned company created in March 2013 (as China Railway Corporation) after the dissolution of the Ministry of Railways and was converted into a joint-stock company and placed under the control of the Ministry of Finance in June 2019.

 Operationally it is divided between the conventional network which is mixed use handling both freight and passenger service and the high speed network.

 China's railways are the busiest in the world.
 In 2019, railways in China delivered 3.660 billion passenger trips, generating 1,470.66 billion passenger-kilometres and carried 4.389 billion tonnes of freight, generating 3,018 billion cargo tonne-kilometres.
 Freight traffic turnover has increased more than fivefold over the period 1980–2013 and passenger traffic turnover has increased more than sevenfold over the same period.

 During the five years 2016–2020, China's railway network handled 14.9 billion passenger trips, 9 billion of which were completed by bullet trains, the remaining 5.9 billion by conventional rail.
 The three figures surged 41 percent (from 10.6 to 14.9 billion), 152 percent (from 3.6 to 9 billion) and decreased 16 percent (from 7 to 5.9 billion) from those during the 12th Five-Year Plan period, respectively.

 Driven by need to increase freight capacity, the railway network has expanded with the country budgeting $130.4 billion for railway investment in 2014, and has a long-term plan to expand the network to 274000 km by 2050.
 China built 9,000 km of new railway in 2015.